Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 2. Key Compromise Mitigation: If one of the keys in a multi-sig setup, or the main signing key in a social recovery wallet, is compromised, it doesn't necessarily mean an immediate loss of all funds.
 Instead, the user can leverage the other signers or guardians to cooperatively swap out the compromised key with a new, secure one, effectively neutralizing the threat without needing to frantically move assets.

 ### 🔗 Why Developers Should Embrace Multi-Sig Wallets

+For developers operating in the Web3 space, adopting multi-signature wallets for managing project funds or personal assets is strongly recommended for enhanced security:

+- 1-of-1 Multi-sig: Even a seemingly basic "one of one" multi-sig (where there's a single owner/signer, and that one signature is required) offers an advantage over a standard Externally Owned Account (EOA).